alexhallam/tablespoon/docs/FORECAST_METHODS.md

 <p align="center"> tablespoon </p>

 <p align="center">This page may seem redundant with code already present in the repository.
 That is okay!
-The goal is to be as clear as possible with how forecasts are being generated.
-We thought it would be usefull to this single page document of the model parameterizations.</p>
+The goal is to be as clear as possible with how forecasts are being generated.</p>

 # Forecast Methods